gregwalla/geopythonBasel/readme.md

 ## Setup Heroku

 - sign up to heroku: <https://signup.heroku.com/login>
-- install the Heroku cli : <https://devcenter.heroku.com/articles/heroku-cli>
+- if you have admin rights - install the Heroku cli : <https://devcenter.heroku.com/articles/heroku-cli>
-- Note : the heroku client requires admin rigths
+- Note : if you do not you will be able to manually perform some of the steps from the heroku portal
 - check that heroku is installed : heroku
 - login : heroku login